Make-Magazine/makehub/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 == Changelog ==

+= 1.16.3 =
+*   Now you can use HTML emails
+*	Code improvements

+= 1.16.2 =
+*	Email sending function created
+*   Test email button included

+= 1.16.1.5 =
+*	Fixed problem importing ACF textarea and other type fields

+= 1.16.1.4 =
+*	Fixed problem importing ACF text fields

+= 1.16.1.3 =
+*	BuddyPress member type is now included in the export

+= 1.16.1.2 =
+*	Usability improve when using delete users not present in CSV (change role options is disabled because they can't run)
+*   Performance optimization, if user is deleted, it cannot be tried to change role

+= 1.16.1.1 =
+*	New wildcards included in emails for WooCommerce: woocommercelostpasswordurl, woocommercepasswordreseturl and woocommercepasswordreseturllink

+= 1.16.1 =
+*	Multisite check and fix issues
+*   Addon to include compatibility included Paid Member Subscriptions by Cozmoslabs thanks to Marian Lowe

 = 1.16 =
 *	Code is being rewritten to make it easy to update
+*   New filter added to override the necessary capatibily to use the plugin

 = 1.15.9.2 =
 *	We try to make the plugin compatible with BuddyPress related themes and plugins that uses their functions but they are not BuddyPress really